bwhitela/ios_backup_message_archiver/README.rst

 Notes About Changes
 -------------------

-As of this commit, this script is functioning with backups from iOS 10.
-It should function with previous versions as it tries to be smart about where to find necessary files, which have changed locations.
-I have not tested this iteration with any backups before iOS 10.
+As of this commit, this script is functioning with backups from iOS 11.
+It should function with previous versions as it tries to be smart about where to find necessary files, which changed locations in iOS 10, as well as inspecting the date fields, and adjusting, to account for a change from seconds to nanoseconds in iOS 11.
+I have not tested this iteration with any backups before iOS 11.